AdamJ/blog/posts/2025/figma-make-design-system.md.md

 The next prompt of "Review the Figma design file for additional components.
 Add them to the site, matching the existing breakdown of the default component, any variants, and an interactive example." was longer and had multiple steps.

-While I had expected the initial design file import to still be available, Figma Make immeditaley informed me "I don't see a Figma design file imported in the current project." and provided instructions on how to import a design file.
+While I had expected the initial design file import to still be available, Figma Make immediately informed me "I don't see a Figma design file imported in the current project." and provided instructions on how to import a design file.
 I found the especially odd, given that this whole process started with an import of the design file.
 Adding to that, Figma did not provide any easy interaction for importing a file - I had to click around and look in the Make file and original Design file to try and find this import functionality. **It'd be great if future iterations included an easy import interaction to update these Make files.**

 I ended up asking the Figma Make AI how to import the design file, and it provided me with instructions.